f-blan/SDP_Traffic_DOTS/Report.md

 <br>The map is stored internally in two different classes, both of which are contained in the Visuals/Scripts subfolder; they follow a singleton architectural pattern, and thus, are instantiated only once in Map_Setup:
 - Map (instantiated as CityMap).
 It contains information related to each tile as well as some general information on the map (number of districts, dimension of each district etc.).
 It is used (in a read-only representation) in CarSpawnerSystem(see section 2.5).
 - PathFindGraph (instantiated as CityGraph).
 As the name suggests this class is used for computing the path each vehicle has to take.
 As such, it is a much more compact data structure compared to CityMap since it only needs to store information on intersections (their coordinates, where they allow to go and with which cost, defined as number of tiles) together with a matrix (usually small) that stores the type of each district present in the map.
 Intersections can only allow to go to up to 4 directions (up, right, down and left), and is treated by the algorithms as a node of the graph, with each node being identified by an x and y coordinate (the graph is organized as a matrix).

+<br>Note: since the PathFindGraph is structured as a matrix, some parts of road are considered as intersections (and therefore graph nodes) even if they actually don't allow to turn left or right (vehicles may still perform U turns in these kind of intersections)

 ### 2.4 The Entities